-9. The Nominating Panel for Children's Presentation will consider making an Award in the Award Category set out in the following table:
+9. The Nominating Panel for Children and Young People's Presentation will consider making an Award in the Award Category set out in the following table:

+Category Description

+Best Presentation for Children and Young

-o Producer.
-Recognises excellence in esentation of a live performance especially for children and young s up to the age of 18 years.
+People Award to Producer.
+Recognises excellence in

+the presentation of a live performance

+created especially for children and young

+persons up to the age of 18 years.